Unsupervised Hyperspectral Image Super-Resolution via Self-Supervised Modality Decoupling: Experiment

+However, all these approaches lack an explicit mechanism for structural disentanglement of shared and complementary information.
+In contrast, MossFuse enforces modality-specific subspaces through subspace clustering and self-supervised reconstruction, enabling efficient, single-shot fusion without per-sample optimization.

 \textbf{Modality Decoupling Capability Analysis.} Our methodology fundamentally decouples the HR-MSI and LR-HSI into two distinct components: modality-shared components \( F^{S}_{\text{Y}} \) and \( F^{S}_{x} \), represented by the latent LR-MSI, and modality-complementary components \( F^{C}_{\text{Y}} \) and \( F^{C}_{x} \), consisting of spatial and spectral complementary information, respectively.
-To demonstrate the effectiveness of this decoupling process, we visualize the above four critical decoupled features using Principal Component Analysis (PCA), as shown in Fig.~\ref{fig_pca}.
+To demonstrate the effectiveness of this decoupling process, we first visualize the above four critical decoupled features and further project them into a low-dimensional space using Principal Component Analysis (PCA), as shown in Fig.~\ref{fig_pca}.

-The results reveal two key points: (1) The two modality-shared features \( F^{S}_{\text{Y}} \) and \( F^{S}_{x} \) exhibit overlapping distributions, indicating consistency in the modality decoupling process.
-Notably, due to the limited amount or redundancy of information contained in LR-MSI, the corresponding features form more compact clusters in the PCA space; (2) The complementary features form distinct clusters, clearly separated from both shared and each other’s representation.
-This divergence reflects their specialized roles: spatial (\( F^{C}_{\text{Y}} \)) and spectral (\( F^{C}_{x} \)) components necessitate distributed encoding of complex residual information, resulting in a more dispersed PCA distribution.
+The visualization and PCA results reveal two key observations: (1) The two modality-shared features \( F^{S}_{\text{Y}} \) and \( F^{S}_{x} \) have nearly identical visual patterns and show highly overlapping distributions in the PCA space, indicating a strong consistency in the decoupling process.
+Since LR-MSI contains limited redundant information, the extracted shared features tend to form compact and concentrated clusters, reflecting their aligned representation across modalities; (2) The modality-complementary features demonstrate distinct characteristics.
+The spatial complementary features (\( F^{C}_{\text{Y}} \)) contain rich spatial textures with relatively low spectral variation, while the spectral complementary features (\( F^{C}_{x} \)) emphasize spectral diversity with less spatial structure.
+These two types of complementary feature are separated from each other as well as from the shared features within the PCA space, highlighting their individual roles: each of which encodes complex residual information specific to their modality.
+This naturally results in more dispersed and modality-specific feature distributions.

 These findings validate MossFuse’s effectiveness in disentangling and preserving both shared and modality-specific representations.